WiproOpenSource/openapphack/README.md

 You need to make use of the openapphack ansible roles and openapphack yoeman generators and build an impressive fully functional opensource application.

-You are free to make changes to vm as long as the base vagrant box and the original bundled openapphack ansible roles are present in the finally openapphack project you setup.

-This is also the Top level Repository for openapphack Project
+Openapphack is also the Top level Repository for all openapphack repositories

-The others repositories used by the project are:
+The others repositories used by the openapphack project are:

 [**Openapphack-vm**](https://github.com/WiproOpenSourcePractice/openapphack-vm) : Main repository which participants have to fork and will submit their pull requests.